know farmerHome | Membership | Email

 Farm Tour Reviews - All Members are invited to participate in Pro-Organic Belize Farm Tours - Know Your Farmer.Know Your Food

-May 29, 2026
+May 28, 2026

-Rancho Paradise Farm Tour
+Moralez Paradise Farm Tour

 by Mary Loan

-If someone came upon a friendly gathering under a white tent at a scenic farm backyard in Belize they might think it was a fun social event.
-Listening to the talk, one would figure the food and drink was special and they would soon learn that the event was the prelude was for a farm tour of Rancho Paradise Farm featuring ramon trees and passion fruit vines.
-Fifteen adventuresome Pro-Organic Belize members enjoyed ramon patties and a ramon beverage before setting off on a tour of Oscar and Ana Moralez farm in Los Tambos Cayo, Belize.
+If someone came upon a friendly gathering under a white tent at a scenic farm backyard in Belize on 27 May 2026, they might think it was a fun social event.
+Listening to the talk, they would discover that the food and drink were special and a prelude for a farm tour of Moralez Paradise Farm featuring ramon trees and passion fruit vines.
+Fifteen adventurous Pro-Organic Belize members enjoyed ramon patties and a ramon beverage before starting out on a walking tour of Oscar and Ana Moralez’s farm in Selena in the Cayo District.
 Oscar and his wife own and nurture the orchards with a labor of love.
-Their farm is the one place in Belize you can visit to experience ramon and appreciate the work it takes to plant and care for through harvest, then process to a fine flour to make chapatis (tortillas) and other patties from the ramon seeds.
-The visitors tasted raw and cooked ramon seeds and observed the stages of processing the seeds in the greenhouse.
-The roasted seeds are ground for a coffee like beverage.

-On the outskirts of the orchard passion fruit vines grow vigourously.
+On the outskirts of the orchard passion fruit vines grow vigorously.
 The ripe passion fruit pulp is harvested from the hull to be processed, frozen and ready for sale.
 Oscar demonstrated how to prune the vines to be more productive.
 Contact Oscar and Ana to learn more about the art of growing ramon and passion fruit and to purchase ramon flour or seeds toasted and ground to make a delicious coffee like beverage.
 Email: oscarfmoralez@gmail.com 651-0710